erccarls/GammaLike/README.md

 - Can impose external uncertainties on components.
 - Generate dark matter templates including common DM profiles, translations, ellipticities.

-This library was developed originally to study both global fits to Fermi-LAT data, and to study the GeV Galactic center excess [arxiv:xxxx.xxxxxx]
+This library was developed originally to study both global fits to Fermi-LAT data, and to study the GeV Galactic center excess [arxiv:1603.06584]